 Choice and Opt-Out:

 - We provide you the opportunity to “opt-out” of having your Personal Information used for certain purposes and instances.
-If you no longer wish to receive our newsletter and promotional communications, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by contacting us as provided in HOW TO CONTACT US.
+If you no longer wish to receive our newsletter and promotional communications, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by contacting us as provided in HOW TO CONTACT US or simply use this form.
 We offer an opportunity to opt-out of certain communications on our member profile page, or you may contact us using the information below.

 - You will be notified when we share your Personal Information with any third party that is not our agent/service provider, so you can make an informed choice as to whether or not to share your information with that party.